luz9602/LAB-Calculator/README.md

 9. Perform the corresponding operation.
 10. Display the result to the user.
 11. Give the user the option to perform another operation (yes/no or 1/0).
+12. If the user selects "yes", return to step 3; otherwise, continue to step 13.
-12. End of loop.
+13. End of loop.
-13. End process.
+14. End process.

 ## Pseudocode

+*This pseudocode is a proposal for a hypothetical phase 3*

 START

-    repeat ← "YES"   // works as a switch for the loop
+    repeat = "YES"   // works as a switch for the loop

     WHILE repeat = "YES" DO